Display and analyze a file compressed with genozip.

 Within samples output only genotype (GT) data - dropping the other tags.

-Note: The INFO/DP field may display -1 for some variants if file was compressed with --best as it requires the FORMAT/DP data to reconstruct.
+Note: The INFO/DP field will display -1 as it requires FORMAT/DP data to reconstruct.
+To show the true INFO/DP values, use the --secure-DP option when compressing the file.

 --snps-only